 Zuppa Imperiale recipe handwritten in my version of Pellegrino Artusi's book (around 1930) .

-The origin of this recipe is not well known as Torta degli Addobbi, but the name refers to a noble and upper class soup and we can think that could be true as some of the ingredients (like butter or Parmesan cheese) were really expensive in the past.
+The origin of this recipe is not well known as Torta degli Addobbi.
+Its name refers to a noble and upper class soup, maybe because of some of the used ingredients (like butter or Parmesan cheese) that were really expensive in the past.

-We know that Pellegrino Artusi talks about it in his book The Science in the Kitchen and the Art of Eating Well.
+Pellegrino Artusi, a monk and cook from Emilia Romagna, talks about Zuppa Imperiale in his book The Science in the Kitchen and the Art of Eating Well published in 1891.
 Recipe number 15 in soup chapter is "Minestra composta con il semolino".
-He doesn't refer to Imperial Soup, which is the name we usually know for it, but the recipe is almost the same.
+He doesn't refer specifically to Imperial Soup but the recipe is almost the same.

 1 liter and a half of meat broth